danielberber/Kraken/README.md

 Insert values to the sql_instances table.

-- id: identity column, it autopopulates
+- id: identity column, it auto populates
 - instance_name: use the same format as in the example below
 - Environment: could be anything you defined based on your environment, i.e. DEV, TST, STG, QA, PRD
 - Active: A value of 1 is active, a value of 0 is disabled and the process won't run against that target